-32. All staff are to follow the WSCB procedure shown in the 'What to do' flowchart at Annex E. Where there is a safeguarding concern, the child's wishes and feelings are to be taken into account.

-33. Where any adult in the School has a concern about a child they are to:
+- 30. All staff are to follow the WSCB procedure shown in the 'What to do' flowchart at Annex E. Where there is a safeguarding concern, the child's wishes and feelings are to be taken into account. - 31.
+Where any adult in the School has a concern about a child they are to: - a.

-a.
 Report the concern to the DSL/ DDSL (immediately if appropriate).
-In their absence, staff members may speak directly to Children's Social Care by contacting the MASH - see Page 1.

-b.
-If in doubt, the DSL/ DDSL or member of staff is to seek advice from the MASH.

-c.
-Record the concern by completing a Welfare and Child Protection Concern on CPOMS (data recorded on CPOMS is includes chronology and also other data eg parents siblings etc, from SiMS with a completed body map if appropriate.
-Once the form is complete then the DSL and DDSLs must be informed by using the DSL alert button.
-The form is to be completed in full and the DSL is to add outcomes and any action taken or to be taken.

-34. The DSL is then to initiate appropriate action and consider a referral to the MASH or Early Help (Paragraphs 60 to 63 give further information about Early Help).

-35. School staff are not to investigate safeguarding concerns or attempt to determine the truth of any disclosure or allegation.
-However, all staff and volunteers have a duty to recognise concerns and inform the DSL (immediately if appropriate).

-36. Annex E provides information about the actions taken by Children's Social Care when there are concerns about a child.

-37. If a child's situation does not appear to be improving the staff member with concerns is to request a re-evaluation.
-In addition, the DSL or pastoral staff as appropriate are to review the child's situation, when they think fit, to ensure that the concerns have been addressed and that, most importantly, that the pupil's situation improves.
+In their absence, staff members may speak directly to Children's Social Care by contacting the MASH see Page 1. - b.
+If in doubt, the DSL/ DDSL or member of staff is to seek advice from the MASH. - c.
+Record the concern by completing a WSCB Welfare and Child Protection Concern Form at Annex G (and on the desktop) with a completed body map if appropriate and send to the DSL.
+The form is to be signed and dated and the DSL is to add outcomes and any action taken or to be taken.
+For the first concern for a pupil the Safeguarding Overview Sheet at Annex H is also to be initiated. - 32.
+The DSL is then to initiate appropriate action and consider a referral to the MASH or Early Help (Paragraphs 60 to 62 give further information about Early Help). - 33.
+School staff are not to investigate safeguarding concerns or attempt determine the truth of any disclosure or allegation.
+However, all staff and volunteers have a duty to recognise concerns and inform the DSL (immediately if appropriate). - 34.
+Annex F provides information about the actions taken by Children's Social Care when there are concerns about a child. - 35.
+If a child's situation does not appear to be improving the staff member with concerns is to request a re-evaluation.
+In addition the DSL or pastoral staff as appropriate are to review the child's situation, when they think fit, to ensure that the concerns have been addressed and that, most importantly, that the pupil situation improves.

-38. Staff are encouraged to press for re-consideration if they believe a decision to act/not act in response to a concern raised about a pupil is wrong.
-In such cases the WSCB Case Resolution Protocol and Escalation Policy is to be followed if appropriate.